amiaopensource/cable-bible/README.md

 **Max resolution and data rate:** As of 2015, the 12G-SDI standard allows up to 2160p60 video at 12 Gb/s
 **Connectors and ports:**
 _BNC_
 SDI-compatible equipment almost always employ BNC connections, especially in broadcast/production environments.
+Note: even though they use the same connectors, SDI coax cables using BNC are wired differently than composite/component video cables that use BNC, and the two are not interchangeable.
 Audio: yes

 _Video patch (MUSA)_